 Specific design criteria; including the appropriate rainfall frequency and discharge methodology selected for use in the area, as well as specific hydrologic and hydraulic criteria used for the planning of storm sewers, channel improvements and detention facilities, is defined in The Master Drainage Plan.
-Structural designs for primary channels, lateral outfall channels and detention facilities, as well as drop structured, culverts, bridges, storm sewer outfalls, and detention reservoir control structures; the City has as of Resolution No. 2011-07 adopted The Harris County Flood Control Districts (HCFCD) Criteria Manual for the design of flood control and drainage facilities, except where superseded by The Master Drainage Plan and with the following modifications and additions:
+Structural designs for primary channels, lateral outfall channels and detention facilities, as well as drop structured, culverts, bridges, storm sewer outfalls, and detention reservoir control structures; the City has as of Resolution No. 2011-07 adopted The Harris County Flood Control Districts (HCFCD) Criteria Manual for the design of flood control and drainage facilities, except where superseded by The Master Drainage Planand with the following modifications and additions:

-- a) Maximum storm water ponding depth as measured at the gutter low point shall be no more than nine (9) inches, - b) Detention facilities shall have - i. two (2) feet of freeboard above the 1% annual exceedance probability (100year) storm water surface elevation, or at the 0.2% annual exceedance probability (500-year) storm water surface elevation, whichever is higher, - ii. a maximum basin side slope ration of 4:1 - iii. a minimum slope of 0.5% slope for flume/pilot channel directing flow to the outflow structure, - iv.
-Overflow path and pipes shall be sized to convey the 0.2% annual exceedance probability (500-year) peak inflow, - c) Discharge must be limited and directed in a manner that will not damage adjacent properties or public infrastructure, and does not cause hazardous conditions, and - d) Dry Detention facilities may be utilized as an amenity park if approved by the Director of Engineering.
+- a) Maximum storm water ponding depth as measured at the gutter low point shall be not more than nine (9) inches. - b) Detention facilities shall have - i. two (2) feet of freeboard above the 1% annual exceedance probability (100year) storm water surface elevation, or at the 0.2% annual exceedance probability (500-year) storm water surface elevation, whichever is higher, - ii. a maximum basin side slope ration of 4:1 - a minimum slope of 0.5% slope for flume/pilot channel directing flow to the outflow structure, - iv.
+Overflow path and pipes shall be sized to convey the 0.2% annual exceedance probability (500-year) peak inflow. - c) Discharge must be limited and directed in a manner that will not damage adjacent4 properties or public infrastructure, and does not cause hazardous conditions, and - d) Detention ponds, including amenity ponds, shall have a maximum basin side slope ratio of 4:1.Dry Detention facilities may be utilized as an amenity park if approved by the Director of Engineering.
 All proposed improvements in the detention facility that is being utilized as an amenity park will need to meet Chapter 50 (Floods) of the City's Local Code of Ordinances while also providing sufficient emergency egress and warning signage.